jess-lam/joby_interview/PROJECT_PLAN.md

 ## Success Criteria

 ✅ Users can create issues with title, description, and status
-✅ Users can view a list of all issues
+✅ Users can view a list of all issues with pagination
+✅ Users can filter issues by status (open/closed)
+✅ Users can sort issues by creation date (asc/desc)
+✅ Users can view a single issue (read-only page)
-✅ Users can update existing issues
+✅ Users can update existing issues (partial updates)
 ✅ Users can delete issues
-✅ Form validation works (title required, status enum)
+✅ Form validation works (backend validation with field-level error display)
 ✅ Loading states are shown during API calls
 ✅ Error states are handled and displayed
+✅ URL params sync with filters and pagination
 ✅ Database has proper indexes on status and created_at
 ✅ All CRUD operations persist correctly